 If you drag the connection to an open job, you will be presented with a list of options to create components that are pre-populated with the job information.

 While you can work with all the database components without using a metadata connection, it is highly recommended that you set one up for every database you use.
-Shortest time taken to do this is easily recovered later on.
+The shortest time taken to do this is easily recovered later on.

 As with all Talend artifacts, careful naming can make life easier in the long term, so do check to see if you have naming standards regarding connections already defined.